 Folklore suggested that holly wood had an affinity for control, especially of horses, and most whips for ploughmen and horse-drawn coaches were made from coppiced holly.

-Holly trees were traditionally known for protection from lightning strikes and so were planted near a house.
-In European mythology, holly was associated with the thunder God Thor.
+Holly trees were traditionally known for protection from lightning strikes, so were planted near a house.
+In European mythology, holly was associated with Thor, God of Thunder.

 The ash tree was thought to have medicinal and mystical properties and the wood was burned to ward off evil spirits.
 In Norse Viking mythology, ash was referred to as the 'Tree of Life'.
 In Britain we regarded ash as a healing tree.

 Passing an injured or ill child through the opening of a young, flexible ash that had been severed and held open with wedges, would cause the child to be healed as the ash tree healed.
 On the mornings of the three successive days, the child was to be washed in the dew from the leaves of this tree.